Complete Guide to Collecting Super Bowl Tickets, Gallery

 Usually when we go to a special event, the tickets and stubs get shoved in pockets, tossed on the ground or used as a bookmark.
 If you're lucky enough to go to a Super Bowl, you'd be highly advised not to do any of those.
-In fact, bringing an appropriate toploader or something to store it in the moment it's scanned.
+In fact, bringing an appropriate toploader or something else to protect it the moment it's scanned is strongly advised.
 Super Bowl tickets and stubs have become highly collectible, fetching hundreds, if not thousands, of dollars.

 When it comes to starting a collection of Super Bowl tickets, there are several options.
 For high-end collectors with a big budget, full tickets are certainly the way to go.
-Although still pricey, torn stubs can be somewhat more affordable for the average collector.
-While they might not be authentic, replica tickets still showcase the beautiful artwork that comes of the tickets every year.
+Although still pricey, torn stubs can be somewhat more affordable for the average collector even if they are not fully-intact examples.

 Despite drawing crowds numbering in the tens of thousand each year, authentic Super Bowl tickets and stubs are somewhat difficult to come by.
 That's because so many were simply tossed aside or thrown out.
 While sports cards are generally undesirable with a crease going through the middle, when it comes to early Super Bowl tickets, collectors should be willing to take what they can get, whether they're torn, folded or crumpled.
 Simply put, vintage tickets are extremely rare.
 Collectors can also go after ticket variations.
 Most years have different colored tickets and price levels.

 Given the huge amounts these tickets can sell for on the secondary market, collectors may want to consider going after tickets and stubs that have been authenticated and graded by a service like PSA.
-Just like sports cards, graded Super Bowl tickets command premiums over their ungraded counterparts.
+Just like sports cards, graded Super Bowl tickets command premiums over their ungraded counterparts and there are a few things to be aware of when comparing tickets.

 Main Factors that Impact Value of Collectible Super Bowl Tickets: